PRO-2684/doc_for/README.md

 ### `doc_impl`

-The `doc_impl` attribute is used to derive the `DocFor` and `DocDyn` traits for a type, along with configuring the `strip` attribute. `gen_attr` attribute, when set, prepends the specified attribute to fields or variants.
+The `doc_impl` attribute macro is used to derive the `DocFor` and `DocDyn` traits for a type, along with configuring the `strip` attribute. `gen_attr` attribute, when set, prepends the specified attribute macros to fields or variants.

 ## ✅ TODO